 Finally the image was sharpened using high pass filter.

-This image has had 17 international acceptances including the 103rd London Salon of Photography 2014 (England), the 152nd Edinburgh International Exhibition of Photography 2014 (Scotland), the RPS International Images for Screen Exhibition 2014 (UK), 121st Toronto International Salon of Photography 2014 (Canada), 96th Scottish International Salon of Photography (2019, Scotland) and a Ribbon at the Tallaght International Salon of Photographic Art 2014 (Ireland),
+This image has had 17 international acceptances including the 103rd London Salon of Photography 2014 (England), the 152nd Edinburgh International Exhibition of Photography 2014 (Scotland), the RPS International Images for Screen Exhibition 2014 (UK), 121st Toronto International Salon of Photography 2014 (Canada), 96th Scottish International Salon of Photography 2019 (Scotland), Malmo International Exhibition of Photography 2019 (Sweden) and a Ribbon at the Tallaght International Salon of Photographic Art 2014 (Ireland),